dib-lab/2021-paper-ibd/manuscript.md

 Given the signatures of strain enrichment we detected in metagenomes from CD and UC, we next investigated whether there is a disease-specific metapangenome in CD or UC -- i.e., whether there are genes from a species that are only observed in IBD.
 To perform this anlysis in an assembly-free way, we used a recently developed approach that predicts open reading frames directly from short sequencing reads and then uses protein k-mers from those reads to estimate pangenomes (CITE: panmers).
-We generated standard pangenome metrics from reads from query genome neighborhoods.
+We generated standard pangenome metrics from query genome neighborhoods.

 In general, we found no evidence for disease-specific pangenomes among the XX pangenomes.
 Instead, in almost all pangenomes all protein k-mers are observed in at least some CD, UC, and nonIBD metagenomes.